Dr. David Worling (#1365) Registered Psychologist

 Fleur has over 8 years of professional experience working with children, adolescents, and young adults, and has held positions as a Child and Youth Mental Health clinician and as a Psychometrist at the Maples Adolescent Treatment Centre and Youth Forensic Psychiatric Services.
 She has been in private practice for the past 3 years.

 Fleur completed her Master’s degree in Clinical Child and Adolescent Psychology at the University of Utrecht (Netherlands) and Simon Fraser University, and another Master’s degree in Counselling Psychology at Adler University.

-Saba is the clinical care coordinator at Westcoast Child Development Group.
+Kate is the Clinical Care Coordinator at Westcoast Child Development Group.
 She provides information about the clinic services and manages client accounts, referrals, scheduling and cancellations of various appointments.